GaurangTandon/gaurangtandon.github.io/_posts/2022-09-11-non-obvious-mistakes.markdown

 ---
 layout: post
 title:  "Why is it so hard to read a million numbers in PowerShell?"
-date:   2022-09-11 12:20:52 +0530
+date:   2022-09-12 12:20:52 +0530
-categories: powershell mistakes
+categories: tech
 ---

 ## Introduction

-...or why you should double-check that StackOverflow answer you just read.
+...or why you should always double-check that StackOverflow answer you just read.

 This is a short story of how a slow PowerShell command led me to its .NET internals.